Abisola-A111/LITA-CLASS-DOCUMENTATION/README.md

  # POWER BI
  ## Analysis on HR DATA

-## Title: Employee Attrition Analysis and Insights
+## Title: Employee Attrition Analysis
 ## Introduction
 Employee attrition is a significant concern for organizations, as it can lead to substantial costs, disruptions, and loss of talent.
 Understanding the factors contributing to attrition is crucial for developing effective retention strategies.
 This project aims to analyze employee attrition trends within an organization, identifying key drivers and demographics most impacted.

 ## Project Overview
 This project will provide valuable insights to inform organizational decisions, improve employee retention, and reduce turnover costs.

+## Objective:
-## Objective: To investigate employee attrition patterns, identify areas of concern, and provide data-driven recommendations for improving retention.
+To investigate employee attrition patterns, identify areas of concern, and provide data-driven recommendations for improving retention.

+## Scope:
-## Scope:This project focuses on analyzing employee data from [Organization Name], covering various departments, job roles, genders, age bands, and educational fields.
+This project focuses on analyzing employee data from [LITA], covering various departments, job roles, genders, age bands, and educational fields.

 ## Key Research Questions: